andrewbihl/bsed/bsed/config/CONFIG_README.md

     - At the root of the expression tree is a key $var which maps to the variable that the expression's translation is stored to.

+ NOTE: When further parse tokens follow an $EVAL or $EXPR token, it means that all leaves of the subtree to be substituted in can be succeeded by the parse tokens which follow."

+ #### Metadata types

+There are two other tokens which may appear which are not normal command words:

+- $var_name: The variable an input var or sub-expression is stored as.
+- $translations_file_name: At the root of any expression tree is the name of the file which translates its parsed phrases.

-Each of these values will map to a dictionary which includes a $var_name.
-This is the variable name that the result of translation is stored to.
+Each of variable types will include a $var_name.
+This is the variable name that the translation expects.
 For example, if an input marked with the token $USER_TEXT_INPUT has $var_name:
-"search_pattern", then the translation string is expecting an input using that keyword, as opposed to other user text variables which may have been input.

- ---
- NOTE: When further parse tokens follow an $EVAL or $EXPR token, it means that all leaves of the subtree to be substituted in can be succeeded by the parse tokens which follow."
+"search_pattern", then the translation contains `{search_pattern}` (or the equivalent in its language) so that the value can be substituted in.